 Frequently asked question

-Q: What’s your favorite old school song?
+Q: What’s your what’s the old-school song?

-A: “Baby Baby All the Time” by The Jackson 5.
+A: “Baby Baby Al” the Time” by The Jack” on 5.

 Q: Tell me a story about one of your throwbacks.